 This camera is also capable of DCI 4K at up to 60 fps, Ultra HD at up to 120 fps, full HD at up to 180 fps, and sub-sampling of UHD 4:2:2 footage for getting the best possible image quality even if bandwidth isn’t quite enough for uncompressed video.

-An easy to use, compact design makes this camera ideal for both people that are still learning as well as professional videographers on set.
+An easy-to-use, compact design makes this camera ideal for both people that are still learning as well as professional videographers on set.

 There are so many amazing things about this camera, but there’s definitely a lot of confusion surrounding it due to how much technology Canon has jammed into their latest creation.